 The Divorce Process

-Often the first step taken in the process of getting a divorce is for one spouse to move out of the shared residence.
+Often the first step in getting a divorce is for one spouse to move out of the shared residence.
 This might just be a trial separation while they decide if divorce is imminent or if they might get back together, or this might be a definite step in the initiation of the divorce.
 If it is the former, then this is not a legally recognized separation, and any assets or debts created during this time are still jointly owned.

-When people refer to “legal separation” they usually mean that period of time they are required to live apart before they can file for divorce.
+When people refer to “legal separation,” they usually mean that period of time they are required to live apart before they can file for divorce.
 Most states don’t actually have a “legal separation,” just the separation requirement, which entails living (and sleeping) in different locations at all times.
 Even getting back together for short periods of time may reset the clock for the separation period.
 Separate bedrooms in the same house do not constitute a separation.
-Like for the final divorce, there can be an agreement to divide property and temporarily establish spousal support and child custody.
+For the final divorce, there can be an agreement to divide property and temporarily establish spousal support and child custody.
 Any assets or debts accumulated during the separation belong to the individual rather than the couple.

 People can only file for divorce in the state where they live and must have already met the separation requirements.

-Filing for divorce, also called filing a “Complaint for Dissolution of Marriage,” requires appropriate forms to be completed, a fee paid and the papers filed with the district court in the appropriate county.
-If you’re using an attorney, the attorney will help complete the forms and file them.
+Filing for divorce, also called filing a “Complaint about Dissolution of Marriage,” requires appropriate forms to be completed, a fee paid and the papers filed with the district court in the appropriate county.
+If you’re using an attorney, the attorney will help you complete the forms and file them.
 If not, you’re usually on your own.
 The court personnel will not answer legal questions or help with paperwork.

-Part of the petition for divorce is the “grounds for divorce.”
+Part of the divorce petition is the “grounds for divorce.”
 Even when filing for a no-fault divorce, there has to be a stated reason.
 Many states simply have a single available ground for no-fault divorce, such as “irretrievable breakdown of marriage” or “irreconcilable differences.”
 Other states have three or four grounds.
 Fault-based divorces have varied grounds depending on the state.